What is a legionella risk assessment?

 Inappropriately removed pipelines or rarely used drainpipes without regular water flow can cause stagnant water in piping systems – a primary breeding ground for legionella.
 For example, if a drain has been removed and the pipes that once led to it have been covered, an area is created where water accumulates.

 A further prerequisite for the rapid reproduction of legionella is the absence of residual disinfectants such as chlorine in cold water storage tanks.
 Routine cleaning and disinfection of the cooling towers and the hot and cold water systems should take place at least once every six months.
-The procedure should include the initial concentration of oxidising biocide used for the disinfection stages before and after cleaning, the contact time for each stage and the methods for carrying out the cleaning, including removal of packaging.
+The procedure should include the initial concentration of oxidizing biocide used for the disinfection stages before and after cleaning, the contact time for each stage, and the methods for carrying out the cleaning, including removal of packaging.

-Warm water temperatures of 25-42 degrees Celsius (77°-108°F) favour the washing of legionella.
+Warm water temperatures of 25-42 degrees Celsius (77°-108°F) favor the washing of legionella.
 Therefore, the temperature of hot and cold tap water should be at 50 degrees Celsius (122°F) or more or 20 degrees Celsius (68°F) or less, while the water temperature inside the boiler should be at or above 60 degrees Celsius (140°F).
 The installation of temperature sensors proactively helps to monitor the correct temperature ranges.

 Using a mobile app like Lumiform instead of paper offers many advantages.
-Any risk assessment for legionella can be carried out simply by tablet or smartphone – online or offline.
+Any legionella risk assessment can be carried out simply by tablet or smartphone – online or offline.
 With the desktop software, the checklist is created, and later the data collected on-site is evaluated.
 This significantly reduces the risk of quality losses, documentation errors and damage to reputation.